johanneskropf/node-red-contrib-pico2wave/README.md

 ## Prerequisites

 To use this node you need to have pico2wave installed.
 Unfortunately on Raspberrypi OS non-free Debian packages are not included by default.
-Some info on how to install it can be found in this [raspberrypi forum thread](https://www.raspberrypi.org/forums/viewtopic.php?t=220494) or you can compile it from [source](https://github.com/naggety/picotts).
+Some info on how to install it can be found in this [raspberrypi forum thread](https://www.raspberrypi.org/forums/viewtopic.php?t=220494) in the 5th post or you can compile it from [source](https://github.com/naggety/picotts).

 ## Usage